MisterRoy/fire-next/README.md

 ## 🏁Description

 <div style="text-align: justify">Fire Next is a Bot-friendly and SEO-optimized Web App Built with Next.js.
-It was inspired by Dev.to, a social bloging platform.
+It was inspired by [DEV Community 👩‍💻👨‍💻](https://dev.to/), a social bloging platform.
 Authors can create content under their custom username, then publish publicly with SEO-friendly rendering, while readers can heart or like posts in realtime</div>

 ![feed](feed.png) ![demo](demo.gif)